 After 15 minutes of deliberation, the commission rejects the application, calling the sign "a piece of real estate history."

 Truer words never spoken.
 It remains in place to this day, unlit, and cursorily maintained.
-Below, some contemporary close-ups of the sign as it sits, and rusts, and waits for another chance to shine on the 42nd Street stage.
+Below, some 2013 close-ups of the sign, patiently waiting for another chance to shine on the 42nd Street stage.

-UPDATE: The sign will be refurbished, see the latest news here.
+UPDATE: The sign is being refurbished, see the latest news here and here.